pomahtik0/SomeStrangeDotNetProject/README.md

 # Project to solve the task ==insert later==.

+Program connects to **local database** by user-entered path to .mdf(mssql).
+Than upload new trees to database using .json or .txt files as well as browse them in a custom-made treeview.

 ## solved tasks:
 - [x] Database developed
 - [x] Read tree from .json and save it to DB